Contact the Human Services Department

 RHB Severe Disabilities

 Following are deadlines for practicum and internship application (Appendix I), proof of professional liability insurance, program of study, and unofficial academic transcript.
 Contract (Appendix II), supervisor information sheet (Appendix III), copy of supervisor's license, site information sheet (Appendix IV), and copies of counselor trainee application form (for those working toward a PC or PCC license or working at a community mental health center) are due two weeks later.
 Questions should be addressed before the due dates.
 Deadlines are firm.
 No exceptions!

 Practicum and Internship Manuals are available online (listing on the left of this page).
 Just click on the links and you can download the appropriate manual.

-If you are looking for some help in picking out possible Practicum or Internship sites, there is a list of recent sites and supervisors (with contact information) available from the Graduate Assistant in M072 CAC.
+If you are looking for some help in picking out possible Practicum or Internship sites, there is a list of recent sites and supervisors (with contact information) available in 108 Allyn.